Baptism is the basis of the whole Christian life, the gateway to life in the Spirit, the door which gives access to all the other Sacraments.

 Changes due to Covid 19:

-Baptisms are celebrated each Sunday in St. Mary’s Church, Castleblayney at 12.30pm.
+Baptisms are celebrated the 1st Sunday of every month in St. Mary’s Church, Castleblayney at 12.30pm

 Congratulations on the birth of your child